phillipclarke29/bowling-challenge1/README.md

 To run the game in the console please use the following commands:-

+Go to the root folder in the command line and type open index.html.
+Open up the console and use the following commands.

 game = new Game
 game.roll(score)
 game.rolls (lists all balls rolled)